lovedev/async-stack/README.md

 # AsyncStack.js
+Asyncstack maximizes efficiency so that the serial and parallel operations performed in the process can be executed in only one stack.
+You do not need to create a new stack for serial and parallel processing separately.
+However, asyncstack has a very simple structure.

 AsyncStack is a project that focuses on defining and using functions like async / await.
 A common use of async.js is to save a lot of callbacks, but it uses a lot of anonymous functions in its use and has the disadvantage of limited use of parameters to pass to each function.
 So, in the scope of the function that surrounds async, there are a lot of patterns that put variables or objects in function scopes and use them as global variables.